mzattera/v4j/docs/006/index.md

 This pattern is based on shapes of individual glyphs and the order in which they appear in words.

 It seems [my grammar](../008) for Voynichese aligns and independently confirms this work.
-Indeed, exceptions to the CLS pattern are created only by the below grammar rules (numbers refer to [concordance](https://github.com/mzattera/v4j#ivtff) EVA version of the text, including unreadable or irregular words);
+Indeed, exceptions to the CLS pattern are created only by the below grammar rules (numbers refer to tokens occurrences in [concordance](https://github.com/mzattera/v4j#ivtff) EVA version of the text, including unreadable or irregular ones);
 and correspond to Cham's "aberrant glyphs" he already identified.
 Other rules are in accordance with his system.

   - **Rule 1_o** and **8_o**: an 'o' in slot 1 or 8 followed by 'l' or 'r'.